Work From Home: 7 Companies Hiring Now

 Do you love to shop?
 Do you like to share your opinion?
 You can make money doing both.
 A mystery shopper earns perks or a paycheck for helping companies learn about their products and customer service.
 Paycheck amounts range from "$5.00 to $25.00 for a fifteen to sixty minute engagement," says Matt Wozniak, President & CEO of National Shopping Service.
 "The vast majority of mystery shoppers do not mystery shop for a living, although we have had a few earning over $40,000 a year.
 It's a great way to pick up a free pizza on your way to get the kids from soccer or get some free gasoline."

 Are you a speedy and accurate typist?
-You might be interested in a contract position as a transcriptionist, someone who types down information from a recording, live reading or conversation.
-Established in 1996, Working Solutions hires independent contract agents for various transcription and customer service assignments.
-You can earn up to $30 an hour if you have the right skill-set and experience.
+You could excel in a contract position as a transcriptionist, someone who types down information from a recording, live reading or conversation.
+Established in 1996, Working Solutions hires independent contract agents for transcription and various customer service assignments.
+You can earn up to $30 an hour if you have the right skill set and experience.
+Independent contractors usually receive about $8-14 per hour.